Collectionbluewater

 Westsail 3219,50036%400+35Cutter

 The boats above are a starting point.
-If you already know what kind of offshore sailing you're planning, these filters can help narrow the field.
-Each uses ratios that normalize across boat sizes — a 32-footer and a 39-footer can be meaningfully compared by their comfort ratio or capsize screening number in a way that raw displacement cannot.
+If you already know what kind of offshore sailing you are planning, these filters can help narrow the field.
+The most useful ratios normalize across boat sizes: a 32-footer and a 39-footer can be compared by comfort ratio or capsize screening number in a way raw displacement alone cannot.

 By sailing style: